Open-Email/MailHTTPS-Protocol/README.md

 To initiate communication, communicating parties must first discover the location of users' mail agents.

-SMTP-based email relies heavily on DNS records to determine the destination of an email, primarily through MX record lookups.
+SMTP-based email relies heavily on DNS records to determine the destination of an email, primarily through MX record lookup.
 In contrast, Mail/HTTPS reverses this process: discovery is used to determine the source location from which to retrieve messages, profile information for a given address, and where to deliver notifications.
 This reversal enhances authenticity validation by retrieving messages directly from the origin via strict HTTPS.
 DNSSEC deployment can further improve this validation.

 Mail/HTTPS intentionally does not use pure DNS-based discovery.
 SMTP email predates the web and does not align with modern document-sharing concepts.
 Even today, direct interaction between web services and SMTP email servers is not possible, which, due to security concerns, is an advantage.
 Mail/HTTPS is a web-native protocol and is designed to be fully integrated into the web and browser ecosystem, ensuring security from discovery to message retrieval.

 To discover the responsible mail agent for an address, mail clients check for the existence of a well-known file at a predefined URI.
 Well-known URIs are specified in [RFC8615](https://datatracker.ietf.org/doc/html/rfc8615).
-For an address **LOCAL_PART@HOST_PART**, clients attempt to retrieve the Mail/HTTPS well-known file using the following failover URIs:
+For an address **LOCAL_PART@HOST_PART**, clients attempt to retrieve the Mail/HTTPS well-known file using the following fail-over URIs:

 ```
 HTTPS GET https://HOST_PART/.well-known/mail.txt
 HTTPS GET https://mail.HOST_PART/.well-known/mail.txt
 ```

 The well-known URI must be retrieved over strict HTTPS.
 Any contents served over an insecure connection are ignored.
 The configuration file is a simple text file listing the hostnames of delegated mail agents, one per line.
 If the file is present and valid, its contents are used to determine possible Mail/HTTPS service delegation.
 If multiple hostnames are listed, only the first three valid hosts are considered, in the order they appear.
 Invalid or unresponsive hostnames are ignored.
-Each line is trimmed for whitespace before being processed.
+Each line is trimmed for white space before being processed.
 Empty lines and lines beginning with a `#` are treated as comments and ignored.
 If no valid mail agents are discovered via the well-known file, a final fallback assumes the mail agent is located at `mail.HOST_PART`.

 Before a selected `MAIL_AGENT_HOSTNAME` is considered a valid mail agent for `HOST_PART`, it must respond with HTTP `200 OK` to a delegation check: